 Second, determine where you were when you received the traffic ticket.
 For example, if you know you have a misdemeanor charge and were in Brookings, most likely you'll appear in the Brookings County Magistrate Court.
 However, if you have a felony charge, you'll go before the Brookings County Circuit Court.

-Contacting your Circuit Court in South Dakota is easy.
+Contacting your Circuit Court in South Dakota is easy when you want to find traffic ticket information.
 Just visit the state's Circuit Court page, choose your judicial circuit, and search the circuit's website for contact information.

 Finding your Magistrate Court's information might be a little trickier.
 Currently, South Dakota's Unified Judicial System website doesn't include Magistrate Court websites or contact information.
 You can find this information in your local listings, or have the appropriate county’s clerk of court direct you.

-Once you contact your SD traffic court, be sure to ask about:
+Once you contact your SD traffic court about your lost ticket, be sure to ask about:

 - The traffic ticket fine and court costs.

 - Payment options and methods.
-For example, if paying your ticket by mail is an option, what's the mailing address?
+For example, if paying your traffic citation by mail is an option, what's the mailing address?
 Does the court accept personal checks?

 - The hearing date.
-Find out by when you must pay the ticket or enter a "not guilty" plea.
+Find out by when you must pay the lost ticket or enter a "not guilty" plea to your traffic violation.

 - Whether you're required to appear in court.

-Once you get details about your lost SD traffic ticket, you can plead:
+Once you get details about your traffic violation in South Dakota, you can plead:

 - "Guilty" or "no contest."